BYU-CS465/rust-cryptography/aes-example/README.md

 # AES GCM

-This example shows how to use AES GCM to encrypt and data.
+This example code shows how to use AES GCM to encrypt and decrypt data.

 ## Encryption